 How to pick the best weighted blanket for you

 If you are going to try a weighted a blanket, keep in mind that they can get pricey.
 A 20-pound Gravity Blanket, for example, costs $189.
 (If you’re crafty, Schneeberg said you can DIY your own version — here’s a DIY weighted blanket tutorial.)

 Committed to shelling out some cash?
 Zhdanova recommends sticking with a weighted blanket on the lighter side.
 Most experts advise choosing one that’s roughly 10 percent of your body weight — so if you’re 150 pounds, you should buy a 15-pound blanket.
 Zhdanova notes that you shouldn’t use a weighted blanket if you snore or have sleep apnea, because anything that is placed on your chest can disrupt your breathing even further.

 But if stress, a mile-long to-do list and funneling caffeine to get through the day is the battle you're fighting, a weighted blanket may just help you put those sleepless nights behind you.

 Other weighted blankets to consider

-As the coronavirus continues to surge across the country this winter, many of us may be feeling increasingly anxious and stressed out.
-And with extra time at home, we may be looking for new ways to relax as we enter the new year.
+As we wait for the vaccine rollout to allow us to slowly get back to some semblance of normalcy, many of us are still feeling anxious and stressed out.
+And with extra time at home, we may be looking for new ways to relax.
 With that in mind, we rounded up seven other weighted blankets worth considering in 2021.

 The previously mentioned Gravity Blanket is highly-rated and available in four sizes: 15, 20, 25 and 35 pounds.
 According to a 2019 sleep study, 72 percent of the participants using the Gravity Blanket reported more restful sleep and 76 percent said they were able to fall asleep faster.
 Aside from this Grey option, the blanket also comes in navy and white.